- Introduction to Teleaudiology

 How SHOEBOX Can Help

 We’ve designed our tools to grow and adapt to your needs.
-Our web-based innovative technology allows you the ability to offer:
+Our software-based innovative technology allows you the ability to offer:

 - Pre-appointment awareness and screening

 Our tools offer you a centralized data management system integrated with your NOAH database.

 An evident demand for expanded access to hearing healthcare, coupled with advancements in remote hearing testing technology, has made teleaudiology an appealing solution for today’s practitioners.

 Teleaudiology is here to stay, and at SHOEBOX, we want to be your partner in this journey.

 We offer a software-based family of hearing testing solutions that facilitate both asynchronous and synchronous teleaudiology models of care.